Office of Human Resources

 For eligibility purposes, a year of service means a 12 month period starting with the date you commence employment and any anniversary date thereof during which you complete 1,000 or more hours of service.

-Service completed at any higher educational institution, teaching hospital, not-for-profit research foundation, or not-for-profit support organization for higher educational institutions, as well as service at a member of the controlled group of the University, will count towards the two-year service requirement.
+Service completed at any higher educational institution, teaching hospital, not-for-profit research foundation, not-for-profit support organization for higher educational institutions, or F.F.
+Thompson Health System, Inc., as well as service at a member of the controlled group of the University, will count towards the two-year service requirement.
 To receive this service credit, you must complete a Retirement Service Credit Form .
 If this form is received more than 90 days after your appointment to the University or your change to an eligible status, it will not be processed retroactively.

 You are not